 Mont Blanc is one of the classic climbs in the Alps.
 Towering above Chamonix, France, it has long attracted climbers following the first ascent in 1786 by Jacques Balmat and Dr. Michel Paccard.
-John made his first climb of Mont Blanc in 1990 while studying in Europe and has returned over a dozen times to this great climb.
+John made his first climb of Mont Blanc in 1990 while studying in Europe and has returns annually to this great climb.

 The normal ascent is made by the Gouter Route after several days of climbing training and acclimatizing at huts accessible from Chamonix.
 For those that have pre-acclimated on other mountains we can get the climb done in 2 or 3 days, but most will need to use the first three days of the itinerary presented here to review skills while climbing some really fun routes accessed from the Albert 1er hut and the Trient Hut.

 The summit climb itself is perhaps a bit more difficult than the standard route on Mt.
 Rainier, but it accessible for fit, intermediate climbers.
 The Gouter route requires some rock scrambling, thus the the warm up climbs during our acclimatization and training before the ascent.

 Day 0: Team arrives in Chamonix, France and meets at 7 pm for pre-trip orientation and dinner

 Day 1: Early departure for the town of Le Tour to catch the cable card and ski-lift to just below the Col de Blame.
 Ascend to Col de Balme with Ice Training along the way, night at Albert 1er Refuge (7,241'- 2207M.)